evkx/evkx.github.io/content/models/tesla/model_3/Model_3_Performance/_index.md

 A towbar is standard equipment on this model.
 The maximum total weight on a braked trailer is 1000, and on unbraked, it is 750 kg (2205/1653 lbs).
 ### Availability & Pricing

-This model had a world premiere on 01.04.2016, and deliveries started in July 2017.
-This models has now been discontined.<div class="mt-3 mb-3">
+This model had a world premiere on 23.04.2024, and deliveries started in May 2024.<div class="mt-3 mb-3">
 <a href="../" class="text-decoration-none text-black">
 <strong><i class="bi-arrow-left"></i> Tesla Model 3 </strong>
 </a>